Ecological Clerk of Works (ECoW) in Buckinghamshire

 FAQ - Ecological Clerk of Works in Buckinghamshire

-When is an ECoW required for developments in Buckinghamshire?
+Why is an Ecological Clerk of Works (ECoW) important for developments in Buckinghamshire?

-How does an ECoW support ecological compliance in Buckinghamshire?
+Can an ECoW support developments that impact wildlife corridors in Buckinghamshire?